UltraDEV007/Ruby-care/README.md

 ## MVP

-- *Care* will feature full-crud (create-read-update-destroy) functionality for: moods and posts, which will be managed by a user.
+- _*Care* will feature full-crud (create-read-update-destroy) functionality for: moods and posts, which will be managed by a user._
-- *Care* will be user-friendly.
+- _Allow for user sign up, authentication, login, and verification._
-- *Care* will feature mobile-first design, that follows some of the [material-design](https://en.wikipedia.org/wiki/Material_Design) principles.
+- _*Care* will feature mobile-first design, that follows some of the [material-design](https://en.wikipedia.org/wiki/Material_Design) principles._
 <br>

 ### Goals

-- _Allow for user sign up, authentication, login, and verification._
 - _Restrict the app only for logged in users (unlogged in users will be redirected to register/login)._
-- _Posts page: user will be able to delete+edit his own posts, but not other users posts._
+- _Insights page: user will be able to delete+edit his own insights, but not other users insights._
-- _Mobile friendly design_
+- _Mobile-friendly design_
+- _*Care* will be user-friendly._

 <br>